 - Try to be more attentive to the language the British colleagues use and filter through the qualifiers if they are being used.
-That way they might more easily pick up on the communicates that signify disagreement and invite for further discussion.
+That way you might more easily pick up on the statements that signify disagreement and invite for further discussion.

-- Be less directive and try asking for others’ perspectives before presenting yours.
+- Be less directive and try asking for other perspectives before presenting yours.